Consensys/doc.web3signer/docs/how-to/store-keys/index.md

 import TabItem from '@theme/TabItem';

-:::caution YubiHSM 2 and USB Armory Mk II deprecation notice Web3Signer has deprecated private keys storage support from YubiHSM 2 and USB Armory Mk II, and will remove it in a future release.
-If you still require this feature, we encourage community members to maintain the code by creating a fork and submitting pull requests.
-Alternatively, you can continue using an older version of Web3Signer that still supports these storage mechanisms.
+:::caution YubiHSM 2 and USB Armory Mk II deprecation notice Web3Signer has deprecated private key storage support on USB Armory Mk II and YubiHSM 2, and will remove it in a future release.

+If you need this feature, consider maintaining a fork and submitting pull requests.
+Alternatively, you can use an older Web3Signer version that supports these storage mechanisms.
 :::

 Web3Signer supports BLS12-381 (`Eth2`) or secp256k1 (`Eth1`) signing keys stored in the following ways: